lhearachel/plat-qol/README.md

 # Platinum QOL Features

+***NOTE:*** This repository is deprecated; I highly recommend not making use of it, as it breaks the evolution sequence for unknown reasons.

 This repository contains a host of QOL features that can be applied to Pokemon Platinum via C injection.
 Code written herein is based on the US version of Pokemon Platinum, specifically Rev 1.

 This repository is also structured to be extensible as a C injection template with the requisite infrastructure already set up for an aspiring hacker.